bayyangjie/Immigration-Analysis/Schools/README.md

 # Introduction
-With the evolving needs and demands of the educational landscape in Singapore, it is crucial for MOE to formulate policies that are well strategized for providing the highest quality of education in all aspects.
+With the many existing schools across the different levels of education in Singapore, it is all the more essential to provide parents/students with an accurate overview of the school in Singapore for them to select a school that is best suited to their requirements.
+In this analysis, various metrics are covered which includes location of the schools, single sex or co-ed schools, type of programs offered at the school etc. The aim of the analyis is to provide a comprehensive breakdown of all schools ranging from primary schools to junior colleges.

 # About the dataset
 This is a dataset containing general information of schools in Singapore taken from March 2021 to March 2022.
 The information in the dataset includes address, nearest public transportation of primary, secondary and pre-university schools.